Skip to content

 Background & Motivation

-1. Background: Image generation models have achieved high quality in general-purpose scenarios, and recent research has progressively shifted toward more complex structured generation tasks such as poster design and text rendering.
-Nevertheless, data-driven visualization—e.g., generating charts or infographics from tabular data—remains a significant challenge for existing models.
+1. Background: Image generation models have achieved high quality in general scenarios.
+Recent research has progressively shifted toward more complex structured generation, such as poster design and text rendering.
+However, data-driven visualization (e.g., generating charts/infographics from tables) remains a significant challenge for existing models.

-3. Key Challenge: Creative table visualization demands two seemingly conflicting capabilities—creative aesthetic design (requiring freedom) and strict data-fidelity mapping (requiring precision).
-Generative models excel at the former but frequently fail at the latter.
+3. Key Challenge: Creative table visualization requires two seemingly contradictory capabilities—creative aesthetic design (requiring flexibility) and strict data fidelity mapping (requiring precision).
+Generative models excel at the former but frequently fail the latter.

-4. Goal: To enable generative models to accurately and aesthetically visualize structured tabular data as infographics, while automatically detecting and correcting generation errors.
+4. Goal: How to enable generative models to accurately and aesthetically visualize structured table data as infographics while automatically detecting and fixing generation errors.

-5. Key Insight: MLLMs are leveraged for reasoning and planning (rewriting) and for error auditing (reflection), while diffusion models handle execution (generation and refinement), forming an iterative self-correction loop.
-Dedicated modules are trained separately to address the two identified bottlenecks.
+5. Key Insight: Utilizing MLLMs for reasoning planning (Rewriting) and error auditing (Reflection), and Diffusion models for execution (Generation + Refinement), creates an iterative self-correction loop.
+Dedicated modules are trained for the two bottlenecks: rewriting and refinement.

 Method